 This is one of many ways that works of fiction often bow to modern standards of beauty.
 Actors tend to take special care of their teeth to make sure that they look presentable, so many actors have sparkling white teeth by default.
 Because Beauty Equals Goodness, we expect sympathetic characters to look attractive and wholesome.
 Yellow or rotten-looking teeth, by the same token, are often used as a Red Right Hand, showing evidence of a rotten soul.

 Interestingly, blindingly white teeth aren't considered ideal in all cultures around the world.
-Natural, healthy teeth are more of a pearly off-white.
-Artificial whitening procedures also tend to weaken the tooth enamel, making them less
+In some Asian countries, teeth dyed in black was not only practical, but also considered a beauty ideal note .
+Natural, healthy teeth are more of an off-white, light beige color.
+Artificial whitening procedures also tend to weaken the tooth enamel, making them less healthy.

 - Occasionally averted in Usagi Yojimbo when the heroes meet high ranking officials.
 In the days of Feudal Japan, it was a mark of high class and fashion to dye one's teeth in a black color.

 - Lampshaded in Rise of the Guardians, where the Tooth Fairy and her mini-fairies can't stop squealing over how nice Jack's teeth are, with Tooth frequently prying his mouth open to admire them (to his discomfort).
 Jack has been technically dead and on his own for 300 years and may or may not have brushed in that time, but Tooth implies that it may just be part of who he is:

 Tooth: Oh, they really do sparkle like freshly fallen snow!

 - 28 Weeks Later: The mother has been living in squalor for months.
 Her room is a dirty mess.
 She's a dirty mess.
 How nice that it looks like she's kept her teeth neatly brushed and flossed.